gofiber/recipes/sessions-sqlite3/README.md

 # Sessions - SQLite3

-This example demonstrates how to use Fiber sessions with the SQLite3 storage package.
-Run `localhost:3000` from multiple browsers to see active sessions for different users.
+This example uses the SQLite3 storage package to persist user sessions.
+While the storage package can automatically create the sessions table at initialization, we create it manually to add an additional "u" column.
+This custom column serves several purposes:

+- Enables efficient querying of sessions by user identifier
+- Allows tracking of multiple sessions per user
+- Facilitates session cleanup for specific users

+The default table schema only stores session data and expiry, making it difficult to associate sessions with specific users.
+The "u" column solves this limitation.

 ## Prerequisites